JuliaSmoothOptimizers/SolverBenchmark.jl/docs/src/tutorial.md

 Notice that passing a column that does not exist will throw an error, but you can pass `ignore_missing_cols=true` to simply ignore that column.

-The `fmt_override` option override the formatting of a specific column.
-The  argument should be a dictionary of `Symbol` to functions, where the functions will be applied on each element of the column.
+The `fmt_override` option overrides the formatting of a specific column.
+The  argument should be a dictionary of `Symbol` to functions, where the functions will be applied to each element of the column.

 The `hdr_override` simply changes the name of the column.